Duet3D/wiki-content/User_manual/Machine_configuration/CAN_connection.md

 * On those boards having a reset jumper (e.g. EXP1XD), fit the jumper and then power up the board

 The board will reset its address and CAN bus speed to default and request firmware from the main board.

+## If the bootloader becomes corrupted

+Follow the process for [Updating the bootloader on Duet 3 expansion and tool boards](/User_manual/RepRapFirmware/Updating_bootloader).